 1. Why should we hire you?

 The question is so cliché, yet it still probably is the toughest of them all.
 You can’t take it with humor.
-You can’t take it by another worn out answer.
+You can’t take it by another worn-out answer.
 The trick in this query is that the hirer is making you feel anxious about the competition, so the solution to reply with the tact is to ditch the jitters.
-Face the interviewer as if you know that they’ll hire you, and tell specific accomplishments.
-You may go as far as a brief story telling if you really must, just don’t answer with adjectives.
+Remember your preparations prior to this interview, and face the interviewer as if you know that they’ll hire you, and tell specific accomplishments.
+In answering job interview questions of this nature, you may go as far as brief storytelling if you really must, just don’t answer with adjectives.

 2. We see that you’re currently working under company X. How did you find time for this interview?